XiovV/diffie-hellman/README.md

 aliceShared:  [165 14 34 171 138 109 21 120 141 218 154 153 115 135 171 128 136 77 85 234 104 136 129 63 170 132 218 218]
 bobShared:  [165 14 34 171 138 109 21 120 141 218 154 153 115 135 171 128 136 77 85 234 104 136 129 63 170 132 218 218]
 ```
+As you can see, both aliceShared and bobShared are the same, which means that the library successfully generated shared secrets for Bob and Alice.